-- Received SET Award of Honor in Corporate Governance for the second time from SET Awards 2012.
-The award is for the excellence in corporate governance for 4 consecutive years. - Received "excellence" or 5 stars from corporate governance evaluation for 5 consecutive years (2012, 2011, 2010, 2009, and 2008) - Was evaluated "excellent and exemplary" in organizing the Annual General Shareholders Meeting for 6 consecutive years (2007-2012) - Received Investors' Choice Award for receiving 100% scores from the evaluation of the Annual General Shareholders Meeting for 4 consecutive years (2009-2012) - Received 'Board of the Year for Distinctive Practices Award 2010/2011'. - Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine. - Achieved the Princess Cup from Her Royal Highness Prince Maha Chakri Sirindhorn for being a large organization which applied sufficiency economy philosophy with business operation (from Sufficiency Economy Contest 2nd). - Awarded CSR Awards 2009 2010 (awarded for outstanding listed company who operates responsibly toward society and environment). - Awarded the Top Corporate Governance Report Awards 2009 2010 (Outstanding in Good Governance Report). - Won Best Shareholder Treatment Awards 2008.
+- Received SET Award of Honor in Corporate Governance for the third time from SET Awards 2013.
+The award is for the excellence in corporate governance for 5 consecutive years. - Received "excellence" or 5 stars from corporate governance evaluation for 6 consecutive years (2008-2013). - Was assessed in the organization of the Annual General Shareholders Meeting (AGM) in the level "5 TIA" for 5 consecutive years (2009-2013). - Received Investors' Choice Award for receiving 100% scores from the evaluation of the Annual General Shareholders Meeting for 4 consecutive years (2009-2012). - Received 'Board of the Year for Distinctive Practices Award 2010/2011'. - Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine. - Achieved the Princess Cup from Her Royal Highness Prince Maha Chakri Sirindhorn for being a large organization which applied sufficiency economy philosophy with business operation (from Sufficiency Economy Contest 2nd).

-- Received 'Board of the Year for Distinctive Practices Award 2006/2007'. - Scored "Excellence" for satisfied communicating with the investors and analysts during the event called "listed companies meet the investors" in several years. - Awarded for "outstanding network bookstore 2002 2003" and awarded for "Excellence bookstore of the decade (year 2004)". - Selected by Forbes magazine, the Global issue, dated 28 October 2002, as 200 outstanding companies outside the US which has sales of less than US 1,000 Million.
+- Awarded CSR Awards 2009 2010 (awarded for outstanding listed company who operates responsibly toward society and environment). - Awarded the Top Corporate Governance Report Awards 2009 2010 (Outstanding in Good Governance Report). - Won Best Shareholder Treatment Awards 2008. - Received 'Board of the Year for Distinctive Practices Award 2006/2007'. - Awarded for "outstanding network bookstore 2002 2003" and awarded for "Excellence bookstore of the decade (year 2004)". - Selected by Forbes magazine, the Global issue, dated 28 October 2002, as 200 outstanding companies outside the US which has sales of less than US 1,000 Million.